by Martin Maenza

 “Oh, well,” Clark said as he turned around to walk to his desk.
 He bumped smack into a red-haired man with freckles.
 “Jimmy, I’m sorry.”

-“No problem, Clark,” the reporter said.
+“No problem, Clark,” said Jimmy Olsen.
 “Did you see where Lois went off to?”

-“Just caught the elevator,” the reporter in glasses replied.
+“Just caught the elevator,” Clark replied, moving his glasses back into place.
 “Must be a fire or something.”

 “What are you talking about, Jimmy?”
 Clark said, very seriously.